1. Home

 Periodic human rights risk assessments

-Human Rights Risk Assessment 2020 Human Rights Risk Assessment 2023
+Human Rights Risk Assessment 2020 Human Rights Risk Assessment 2023 and 2025

 Scope* 3 Regions (Japan/GHQ, China, Americas) All 6 regions (Japan, China, Asia Pacific, the Americas, Europe, and Travel Retail), including both Shiseido’s own operations and joint ventures.